-How To Finish My Degree?
+How To Finish My Bachelors Degree Online?

 If you’re wondering how to complete your college education as quickly and cheaply as possible, lots of schools offer options to help you get all your courses and credits done to get your diploma.
 The problem is that searching for online completion programs can be tricky, since many schools don’t necessarily use the word “completion” in the names of their degree offerings.

 More and more, universities are courting adult students who have taken some college courses.
 They’re providing the cheapest possible path to a finished degree by offering very liberal credit transfer policies.
 Business and nursing are two areas where there are a particularly large number of completion programs.
 But no matter what your major, the odds are that you can find a good completion program if you look closely at a school’s transfer policies.
 Many online schools simply accept so many credits for previous coursework that you can capitalize on your past coursework to finish quickly, even if the school isn’t specifically advertising completion or bridge degrees.
-(Read more here about how you ethnic background affects the likelihood that you’ll finish a degree)
+(Read more here about how your ethnic background affects the likelihood that you’ll finish a degree)

 Below is a listing of online schools that are particularly friendly to credit transfer in several different ways.
 Many offer accelerated programs and can move you from an associates right into a graduate program, while others give credits for CLEP, DANTE, Military Service, Work Experience or other things you may have done outside the classroom.
 It’s worth spending some time to research your options, because squeezing the most credit out of what you’ve already learned can help you complete your degree in the fastest possible way.
+Sponsored schools:

 Purdue University is an old and well-known school with a very wide range of degree offerings, from certificates to bachelor’s and graduate degrees in majors including business, information technology, teaching, health science and criminal justice.